harrison-anth/benchmark_msi/README.md

 and another that converts the pipeline for use with non-TCGA data (non_tcga directory).
+Each subdirectory contains all code and results for that particular dataset.
+All directories fall the same naming scheme for datasets that were used in our manuscript.